pytorch/kineto/tb_plugin/README.md

     *   The left panel in the middle is 'Computation/Communication Overview'.
 Definition of each legend:
         * Computation: the sum of kernel time on GPU minus the overlapping time.
         * Overlapping: the overlapping time of computation and communication.
 More overlapping represents better parallelism between computation and communication.
-Ideally the communication could be totally overlapped with computation.
+Ideally the communication would be totally overlapped with computation.
         * Communication: the total communication time minus the overlapping time.
         * Other: step time minus computation and communication time.
 Maybe includes initialization, data loader, CPU computation, and so on.